ConfirmitYaroslavlStudents/Students/ScreenshotHandler/readme.md

   bottom, //number, default: none
 }
 ```
-narrows down the area of comparison (in pixels, from left top corner)
+narrows down the area of comparison (in pixels, from left top corner).

 ```
 ignoredBox: {